MiraldiLab/maxATAC/docs/readme/train.md

 ### `--shuffle_cell_type`

 If shuffle_cell_type, then shuffle training ROI cell type label.
-Default: `False`
+This is related to "pan-cell" training as described in the maxATAC manuscript.
+Default: `True`